devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform workspace ...
 ```

-— multiple named state instances for a single configuration.
+, multiple named state instances for a single configuration.

-**Question:** A question mentions "Terraform Cloud workspace" — what should you think of?
+**Question:** A question mentions "Terraform Cloud workspace", what should you think of?

 **Answer:** The broader concept: remote workspace, runs, centrally managed variables, state, and team collaboration.
 Don't automatically treat the two as identical just because they share a name.